craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/How things Work/Alchemy/Known Alchemical Products.md

 ## Solids
 #### Alchemical Clay
 Alchemical clay acts like normal clay in nearly every way, except that it is inert to nearly all magical or physical effects.
-While pieces formed of Alchemical Clay cannot shatter, chip, rust, or otherwise decay, they do dent well when exposed to mild force and an un-moving object.
+While pieces formed of Alchemical Clay cannot shatter, chip, rust, or otherwise decay, they do dent well when exposed to mild force and a dense enough object.

 > All recipes of alchemical clay require a base of Philosipher's Stone and some inert clay.
 Other ingredients, and all processes are specific to their recipes.